A Topology of Metaphysics

 The wheel turns.

-Each spoke marks a phase-locking event in the resonant chamber of rūpa.
-A localized standing wave surges, amplitude rises — only to decay and seed the next crossing.
+Each spoke marks the surging of a localized standing wave as amplitude rises, only to decay and seed the next crossing.
 Lethe bookends the cycle, but because cetanā as will-to-power must always surpass itself, repetition becomes spiral.

-Ernst Jünger named this geometry the Null-Linie.
-In his words: “The instant the line is crossed, Being turns toward us anew and with it what is truly real begins to shimmer.”
+Ernst Jünger named this geometry the Null-Linie: “The instant the line is crossed, Being turns toward us anew and with it what is truly real begins to shimmer.”

 That shimmering is the 12 spokes themselves.
-The RHIC collision is the cosmos enacting this crossing in real time: dense Titanic ash smashed into the generative void, and from that void the actual streams forth along the cosmic twelvefold geometry.
+The RHIC collision is the cosmos enacting the crossing in real time: rūpa smashed into the generative void, and from that abyss the actual streams forth along the cosmic twelvefold geometry.

-Square the wheel once — 12 × 12 = 144 — and the flat nidāna spokes lift into the golden double helix of awakening: universal cetanā phase-locks with local rūpa antennas in divine proportion, the same architecture encoded in DNA.
+Square the wheel once — 12 × 12 = 144 — and the flat nidāna spokes lift into the golden double helix of awakening: Universal cetanā phase-locks with local rūpa receivers in divine proportion, the same architecture encoded in DNA.
 Our minds are the fractalization of physis.

 The mandala’s gaze is the universe seeing its own awakening.
 Twelve spokes.
 One fire.
 Lethe at the center.
 Aletheia fanning outward.